FeralInteractive/gamemode/README.md

 ### Planned Features
 * Additional mode-switch plugins
 * Improved client state tracking (PID is unreliable)
-* API to query if game mode is active

 ### Maintained by
 Feral Interactive